o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Step 2: Register the test module

-The final `CMakeLists.txt` step is to register the module with CTest.
-For this, use helper function `ly_add_googletest()`
+In `CMakeLists.txt`, register the module with CTest by using the helper function `ly_add_googletest()`.

 To verify everything is set up correctly, run the [CMake configure command](/docs/user-guide/build/configure-and-build/) from **CMake CLI** or **CMake GUI**.
-This will register everything you just added, and emit errors if anything was misconfigured.
+This registers everything you just added, and emits errors if anything is misconfigured.

 #### Step 3: Write new tests

-Now that you have configured CMake to create a library from your tests, and registered this library with CTest, you are ready to write new tests.
+Now that you have configured CMake to create a test library and registered it with CTest, you are ready to write new tests.
 To simplify your module structure, create new test files inside `o3de/.../<MyModule>/tests/`.

 Tests are written using standard [GoogleTest](https://github.com/google/googletest/blob/main/docs/index.md) syntax, which helps you write small functions to test your code.
 To pull in everything from GoogleTest plus a few convienient tools, add the following statement to your file: